SarathAdhi/Book-your-slot-API/README.md

 # https://bookyourslot.herokuapp.com/
 This is the main website for booking your slot.
 And this website is published.
+Click on the above link

 In this website you can book n numbers of courses or drop any courses.
 If the course gets fulled and you book the slot then you will be added to waitlist.
 If some other people drop that course then you will be added to the course(based on the top).